 In addition to being a very touristic place and one of the top gay destinations in Europe, Sitges is rich in festivals and celebrations.
-Its ‘Festa Major‘, declared as National Tourist Interest, is celebrated in August in honour of its patron ‘Sant Bartomeu’, and the main event days are the 23rd and 24th (patron´s day).
+‘Festa Major de Sitges‘ is declared as National Tourist Interest.
+It is celebrated in August in honour of its patron ‘Sant Bartomeu’, and the main event days are the 23rd and 24th (patron´s day).

 ‘Grallers‘ (musicians who play a typical wind instrument), ‘collas’ of giants and big heads, the ‘colla’ of the drac, ‘correfocs’ (fireruns), ‘Els Castellers‘ (human towers), and folk dances such as the ‘Ball de bastons’ (stick dance), Ball de Panderetes (tambourine dance) or the ‘Moixiganga'(1) (religious dance), among others, parade through the streets of the city and accompany the saint out in procession.
 Most of these ‘collas’ (groups of people) and dances have a long tradition.
 Others, as the ‘Castellers’ or human towers, are of recent creation (1993).